ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

    cases.
 3. IDEs such as Haskell Language Server face similar problems, where they are interested only in the result of type-checking modules, but when ``TemplateHaskell`` is enabled a large number of modules have to be cautiously compiled to bytecode.
-4. By using splice imports we can separate the dependencies into those needed only at compile-time and those needed only at runtime.
-We can then link against only those modules needed at runtime.
+4. By using splice imports we can separate the dependencies during dependency analysis into those needed only at compile-time and those needed only at runtime.
+Compile-time dependencies need to be compiled to object code before the current module, but need not be linked against.
+Runtime dependencies need to be type-checked before the current module, but their object code only needs to be available at link time.
 5. Currently, when cross-compiling modules that use ``TemplateHaskell``, all imported modules must be compiled for both host and target.
    By distinguishing imported modules not used at runtime,